New results on graph matching from degree preserving growth: Forcibly (0,1) -factor graphic degree sequences

 \end{corollary} \begin{proof} Follows immediately from~\eqref{mun1} after noting that $ 2|M| \Delta \geq \sum\limits_{v \in V_{M}} d(v)$. \end{proof} This statement means that if a matching is smaller than the RHS of~\eqref{mun2}, then the matching can be greedily extended to a bigger one.
 We remark that this proof is different from the proof in~Biedl~et~al.\ \cite[Theorem~7]{biedl_tight_2004}.
 The authors of that paper raised the following question (Section 5, Problem 2): ``What can be said about the size of maximum matchings in graphs?
-Can we obtain a bound better than \Cref{mun2}?''
-We offer an answer in the following theorem (and \Cref{thm:noP3}).
+Can we improve on bound (\ref{mun2})?''
+We offer answers in \Cref{tm:maxbound} and \Cref{thm:noP3} below.

-\begin{theorem}[Maximality-bound] Let $G$ be a graph without isolated vertices and with the arranged degree sequence $\d$.
+\begin{theorem}[Maximality-bound] Let $G$ be a graph without isolated vertices and with the non-increasing degree sequence $\d$.
 For any maximal matching $M$ in $G$, we have

 The degree sequence is forcibly $k^*$-matching graphic. \end{theorem} \begin{proof} Let $r(k)=\sum_{i=1}^{2k} d_i-m(G) -k$.
 Since every $d_i\ge 1$ and the degree sequence $\d$ is non-increasing, $r(k)$ is strictly monotone increasing.
-From \Cref{mun1} it follows that for any maximal matching $M$ of size $k$, we have
+From \cref{mun1} it follows that for any maximal matching $M$ of size $k$, we have

-In other words, if $r(k)<0$, then there exists a matching of size at least $k+1$, which is equivalent to the statement. \end{proof} As we will see soon, this affirmatively answer the question of the authors of~\cite{biedl_tight_2004}, since this result is stronger than the bound in \Cref{mun2}.
+In other words, if $r(k)<0$, then there exists a matching of size at least $k+1$, which is equivalent to the statement. \end{proof} As we will see soon by \Cref{lemma:at_least_half}, this affirmatively answers the question of the authors of~\cite{biedl_tight_2004}, since this bound is stronger than the one in (\ref{mun2}).